Skip to content

 patch_width int

-Width (pixels) of the patches.
+Width of the patches in pixels.

 required